kubernetes/community/sig-architecture/annual-report-2021.md

     - Each SIG can identify 2-3 people to be involved in API reviews - https://github.com/kubernetes/kubernetes/blob/v1.23.0/OWNERS_ALIASES#L451-L452
 - [Conformance Definition](https://github.com/kubernetes/community/tree/master/sig-architecture#conformance-definition-1)
     - We started 2021 with 128 endpoints remaining without conformance test.(69.13% conformance tested)
     - The current count is [51 endpoints](https://apisnoop.cncf.io/conformance-progress/endpoints/1.24.0/?filter=untested)
       remaining without conformance tests putting us at [87.25%](https://apisnoop.cncf.io/?conformance-only=true) conformance tested.
     - In the last 12 months
         - Tests for 75 endpoints was promoted to conformance
-	    - 34 Endpoints was promoted to GA with conformance tests.
+        - 34 Endpoints was promoted to GA with conformance tests
         - No new technical debt was incurred
     - We moved the Conformance Office Hours Meeting from Bi-weekly to monthly in Aug 2021 to reduce the strain on attendee's calendars and increase engagement.
     - At the start of 2021 the tracking of ineligible endpoints for conformance was moved to [`ineligible_endpoints.yaml`](https://github.com/kubernetes/kubernetes/blob/master/test/conformance/testdata/ineligible_endpoints.yaml) file.